Clay246/Animations/README.md

 A module I created that works with matplotlib to create some simple transitions that can be easily applied to various aspects of a plot.
 The documentation for each function currently available is available below.

-This module was created for my own use, so it may not be easy for others to work with, but I have nevertheless created the documentation below both as a reference for myself and so that anyone interested can look through it because it has allowed me to drastically simplify some animations.
-All that it does is simplify some common transitions that I found to be useful in creating animations.

 Below are two examples of animations I have made using this module paired with matplotlib.
 The code is available in the folders along with a brief explanation of what is being shown.

 <img src="HuygensPrinciple/HuygensPrinciple.gif" width="425" title="Huygen's Principle"/> <img src="UncertaintyPrinciple/UncertaintyPrinciple.gif" width="425" title="Uncertainty Principle"/>